Prefer to talk now? Call 641-472-5141

 Debt Relief vs Debt Consolidation

-Debt relief is a broad term that can include several paths, such as budgeting strategies, debt settlement, credit counseling plans, and bankruptcy options.
-Debt consolidation is usually a new loan or refinance used to combine balances into one payment, and it does not reduce the principal in many cases.
+Online, “debt relief” can mean a lot of things.
+At Zisman Law, we use it to mean legal debt relief through bankruptcy (Chapter 7 or Chapter 13).
+Debt consolidation is usually a new loan or refinance that combines balances into one payment, and it often does not reduce what you owe.
 Consolidation can help some people, but it is not the right fit for everyone, especially if payments are already unaffordable or lawsuits and garnishment are a concern.

 Past results do not guarantee a similar outcome.
 Each case is unique.